Nemo157/gipan/README.md

 WARNING
 -------

-GipAN is currently in a pre-release state Semantic Versioning will **not** be used until the v1.0 release.
+GipAN is currently in a pre-release state, Semantic Versioning will **not** be used until the v1.0 release.
 There may even be major changes with no version bump.